Rutuja123-dos/Student-Grade-Management-System-Project/README.md

-  ## Student-Grade-Management-System-Project
-🎓 Student Grade Management System
+# 🎓 Student Grade Management System
 A Python-based administrative tool designed to manage student records using a Dictionary data structure.
 This application allows for efficient tracking of academic performance through a centralized management interface.

-🚀 Key Features
+## 🚀 Key Features
 Student Registration: Quickly add new students and assign their respective grades.

 Dynamic Updates: Modify existing student marks easily without restarting the application.